intelliseq/polygenic/README.md

 Proprietary (contact@intelliseq.pl)

 ## Updates
+### 2.2.14
+- FEATURE: added module for ldproxy imputing
+- FEATURE: added option for merging output as an array instead of dictionary in pgs-compute
 ### 2.2.13
 - BUG: resolved bug with missing score in haplotype model
 - DEV: cleaned up test resources